larrystephte/jetpackAndroid/README.md

-# TCP Training App
+# TCP or Serial Port Training App

-This project is an Android application designed to communicate with a lower-level device using TCP.
+This project is an Android application designed to communicate with a lower-level device using TCP or Serial Port.
 The app's primary features include login, training functionality, real-time graph display, settings, and historical training record viewing.

 ## Main Features

 - **Login and Training Page**: The training page contains a line chart and settings functionality.
 It features start and stop buttons to manage training sessions.
-  - Set up the desired parameters first, save them, then click **Start** to initiate communication with the lower-level device over TCP.
+  - Set up the desired parameters first, save them, then click **Start** to initiate communication with the lower-level device over TCP or Serail Port.
   - The line chart will start moving dynamically as data flows in real-time.

 ## Technologies Used